-The Futures allow to almost perfectly hedge the price risk of digital assets.
-Assume you own 1 bitcoin which currently trades at 5,000 USD and you want to lock in this price.
-By selling short 5,000 Futures contracts (each with a contract size of 1 USD), you have locked in the current price, no matter if bitcoin moves up or down.
+Futures contracts allow to almost perfectly hedge the price risk of digital assets.
+Assume you own 1 Bitcoin (BTC) which currently trades at 35,000 USD and you want to lock in this price.
+By selling short 35,000 Futures contracts (each with a contract size of 1 USD on single-collateral futures), you have locked in the current price, no matter if BTC moves up or down.

-Note: these examples are for demonstrative purposes only and do not include trading fees/rebates nor funding rate payouts.
+Note: these examples are for demonstrative purposes only and do not include trading fees nor funding rate payouts.

 |EXAMPLE: PRICE INCREASES||Assume you buy back the Futures at 40,000 USD.
 You incur a loss of ( 1 / 35,000 - 1 / 40,000 ) * (-35,000) = -0.125 BTC.
 Including your original 1 BTC, you now own only 0.875 BTC.
 At the new spot price of 40,000 USD, this is still worth 0.875 * 40,000 = 35,000 USD.|